johnymontana/overture-graph/README.md

 ```

-All places in bounds of Colorado
+All places in bounds of Clark County, Nevada

 ```SQL